Venticool: Collaborations

+venticool is also dissemination partner of IEA-EBC "Annex 87 Energy and Indoor Environmental Quality Performance of Personalised Environmental Control Systems (PECS) running from 2021 to 2026 aiming to “establish design criteria and operation guidelines for PECS and to quantify the benefits regarding health, comfort and energy performance”.

 Target group

 The target group of venticool ranges from European, national and regional government policy makers, stakeholders’ organizations, designers, consultants, builders, building owners, HVAC installers to research and technical centres.

 Newsletter

 venticool publishes a newsletter twice a year with information on the latest developments on resilient ventilative cooling including policy issues, events, innovative concepts, standardization, case studies and research activities.

 Events

 Annual Conference.
 Since 2013, venticool holds a joint annual conference together with the Air Infiltration and Ventilation Centre and the TightVent Europe platform in September/October in one of the AIVC participating countries, with a track devoted to (resilient) ventilative cooling.

 At the 2012 AIVC Conference (the official launch of the platform), the following topical sessions were organized: